- What is Business Aviation?

 A Review of Critical Information for Hurricane Season

 Although hurricane season technically runs from the beginning of June until the end of November, a hurricane can materialize during any month of the year.
-As this year’s hurricane season begins, the Association is issuing a "forecast" of helpful information to expect from NBAA Air Traffic Services (ATS) esk at the FAA Air Traffic Control System Command Center before, during and after a hurricane.
+At the start of every hurricane season, NBAA members should review this page to familiarize themselves with what to expect from the NBAA Air Traffic Services (NBAA ATS) staff based at the FAA Air Traffic Control System Command Center before, during and after a hurricane.

 The Federal Aviation Administration (FAA) is responsible for collecting, validating and distributing the operational status of all aspects of the nation’s air traffic facilities, in addition to the safety of the people in these locations.
 NBAA ATS begins issuing updates once the FAA initiates its hurricane telcons based on the probability of a hurricane affecting U.S. air traffic facilities.
 The FAA uses these calls to assess if any facilities, including towers, navigation aids, airports, radars and enroute facilities should be closed and evacuated.